YouTube – A-26 Invader

 The bomber, flown by Cuban exiles, provided ground support during the Cuban Bay of Pigs Invasion.

-Pictured above and below is the great looking A-26 Invader from Don Smith Plans built by Frank Annett.
-Frank's model has a wingspan of ten feet and is powered by two Saito 300 engines.
+Pictured immediately above is the great looking RC RC A-26 Invader from Don Smith Plans built by Frank Annett.
+Frank’s model has a wingspan of ten feet and is powered by two Saito 300 engines.
 Recommended for power are twin 1.4 to 2.1 engines

-Advanced Scale Models (ASM) has the A-26 Invader.
-Its wingspan is 92 in. and length is 66 in.
-It is made from balsa and plywood and needs a pair of .52 2C or .70 4C engines for power.
+Phoenix Model has the RC A-26 Invader as an ARF.
+Its wingspan is 90 1/2 in. and length is 66 in.
+It is made from balsa and plywood and needs a pair of .46 to .55 2C engines or Rimfire 22 motors for power.
+It comes with working flaps and air retracts.
 Weight is around 17 lbs.